AKA Bul kogi, Bul-kogi, Boolgogi, Bool gogi, Bulgogi. No matter how you spell it, it's seriously good eats.

 Crank the heat up to high and pour all the meat back into the skillet.

-Serve immediately with rice and kimchi and Korean pickled peppers.
+Serve immediately with rice and kimchi, Korean pickled peppers, and Sesame Spinach

 * Mince.
 Don't use a garlic press or micro-plane.
 A mini-chop works great.

 ** If your largest non-stick skillet is less than 10", cook it in smaller batches.
-I have an El Cheapo 14" skillet from Sam's that I love.
+I have cheap, non-stick, 14" skillet from Sam's that I love.

 The Johnson Family Cookbook